danielbower/personal-blog/_posts/2025-11-26-in-year-benefits-10-year-plan.md

 title: "In-year benefits and the 10 Year Plan for the NHS"
 date: 2025-11-26
 categories:
-og: "In-year benefits and the 10 Year Plan for the NHS"
+og: "A focus on in-year benefits jeopardises the 10 Year Plan."
 ---

 Imagine my surprise on joining NHS England to discover that it had a secret sugar addiction.
 Not the kind that you might find in staff vending machine, but the kind of sugary hit that comes for craving in-year benefits.